Georg Sterzinsky

 Georg Maximilian Sterzinsky (9 February 1936 – 30 June 2011) was a German cardinal of the Catholic Church who served as Archbishop of Berlin until 2011.

-Early life
+Life

 Sterzinsky was born in Warlack (earlier also Wurlacken, Warlaucken, now Worławki, Olsztyn County), Landkreis Heilsberg, in German East Prussia.
 He lost his mother as a child and his family took refuge in Thuringia, due to the expulsions following the end of World War II; his homeland of Warmia is now within Poland.

-Priest and bishop

-Sterzinsky was ordained a priest in 1960.
+Sterzinsky grew up in the former GDR and lived there for most of his career.

+Ordination

+After beginning his studies in Catholic theology in 1954, Sterzinsky was ordained a deacon by Bishop Ferdinand Piontek on 15 November 1959, and ordained a priest on 29 June 1960, in Erfurt by Joseph Freusberg, Auxiliary Bishop of Fulda.
+Sterzinsky was then incardinated into the Diocese of Fulda.
+Subsequently, he served as chaplain in Eisenach until 1962, as prefect and assistant at the Erfurt Regional Seminary from 1962 to 1964, as vicar in Heiligenstadt from 1964 to 1966, and as parish priest in Jena from 1966 to 1981.

 After serving as a parish priest for fifteen years, he became Vicar General to the Bishop of Erfurt in 1981.
-In 1989, he himself was appointed Bishop of Berlin and, in 1994, he became Archbishop when that see was raised to Archdiocese.
+In 1989, Sterzinsky was appointed Bishop of Berlin and, in 1994, he became Archbishop when that see was raised to Archdiocese.
+Shortly after taking office in 1989, Sterzinsky faced the task, due to German reunification, of merging the Diocese of Berlin, which, in addition to the city of Berlin, encompassed parts of Brandenburg and Mecklenburg-Western Pomerania.
+In reorganizing what was then the second-largest diocese in Germany by area, Sterzinsky had to overcome not only the integration process but also significant financial challenges.